Styner2023/visitor-badge/README.md

 pybadges does not have any explicit support for languages that are written right-to-left (e.g. Arabic, Hebrew) and the displayed text direction may be incorrect:

 - **2020.07.17**
-Change count-api to my own service.
+Change count-api to my own service, optimize the counting speed.
 It facilitates later functions (statistics, data backup, etc.)

 #### Fork From
 > [https://github.com/jwenjian/visitor-badge](https://github.com/jwenjian/visitor-badge)